Updated: May 26, 2025

 Digital Nomad Visa

 Portugal is one of the most affordable countries in Western Europe, especially for expats and remote workers.
-It is important to note that the cost of living in Lisbon, from property to restaurants, is more expensive in the capital than in other areas of the country.
-In the interior, particularly in the parts of the country that do not have high numbers of expats, prices can be very low indeed.
+It is important to note that the cost of living in Lisbon, from property to restaurants, is more expensive when compared to other areas in the country.
+In the interior areas, particularly in the parts of the country that do not have high numbers of expats in Lisbon, prices can be very low indeed.

-Our partner, Global Citizen Solutions, a boutique residency and citizenship by investment consultancy focused on finding the perfect investment, citizenship, or residency program for individuals across the world, has recently developed a new passport ranking.
-They take into account not only visa-free access to other countries but also investment opportunities and quality of life.
-In their Quality of Life Index, Portugal ranks in 13th position.
-This takes into account the cost of living alongside levels of freedom, happiness, environmental performance, sustainable development, and migrant acceptance.
-This highlights that, as countries go, Portugal is one of the best countries to live in for those looking for a high quality of life in an affordable country.
+In the Global Citizen Solutions Quality of Life Index, Portugal ranks in sixth position.
+This index takes into account the cost of living alongside levels of freedom, happiness, environmental performance, sustainable development, and migrant acceptance.
+Portugal’s high ranking shows that the country is one of the best places to live in for those looking for a high quality of life coupled with affordability.

-In the following section, we will give more estimated figures to help you imagine the cost of living in Lisbon.
+In the following section, we will give more estimated figures to help you estimate Lisbon’s cost of living.
 Note that the cost of living will vary considerably depending on your lifestyle.

 How much do I need to live in Lisbon?